masak/strangelyconsistent-blog-posts/boxes-and-pebbles.markdown

         [2, 0, 1]
             [0, 1, 1]

+Changing the literal `2` to `3` in the function `moves` (in recognition of the fact that the bottom pebble never figures in a viable move) cuts the tree down even further:

+    [4, 0, 0]
+        [2, 1, 0]
+        [2, 0, 1]

-I noticed the pattern that any possible answer configuration I could come up with had the property that there was exactly one more hostage than there was heroes.
+I noticed the pattern that any possible answer configuration I could come up with had the property that there was exactly one more hostage than there were heroes.

     > sub one-more-hostage-than-heroes($c) { hostages($c) == heroes($c) + 1 }; Nil